OctopusDeploy/blog/blog/2020-05/raspberrypi-cluster/index.md

 ## Operating the Swarm

-I have played around with Kubernetes (K8s) and Docker before taking on this project, however, I'd never run a Docker Swarm.
-There was some new concepts to learn when running things in Docker Swarm mode versus a stand-alone Docker instance.
-For example, where you would normally use a `docker run` statement, you'd create a service within the swarm to run the container using `docker service create`.
+I have played around with Kubernetes (K8s) and Docker before taking on this project.
+However, I’d never run a Docker Swarm.
+There were some new concepts to learn when running things in Docker Swarm mode versus a stand-alone Docker instance.
+For example, where you would normally use a `docker run` statement, you’d create a service within the swarm to run the container using `docker service create`.
 After messing around for a while, I had a fully operational Swarm:

 ![](docker-swarm.png)